DMPS/Bad-Eggs/README.md

 Making the Sharing Economy Safer - Money Laundering

-"The sharing economy struggles with the same issues facing bitcoin, the crypto-currency that has been criticized for its facilitation of money laundering and criminal activity as well as a lack of safety for its buyers." - David Weiner, Wall Street Journal
+"The sharing economy struggles with the same issues facing bitcoin, the crypto-currency that has been criticized for its facilitation of money laundering and criminal activity as well as a lack of safety for its buyers." - David Weiner, Wall Street Journal, 22 May 2014

-The Problem:
+<b>The Problem:</b>

 -48% of respondents said that they did not check their clients against these sanctions lists.